pablov23/Kubernetes-Course/README.md

 ### Node

 - **kubelet**: Agent that runs on each node.
 Makes sure that containers are running in a pod
 - **k-proxy**: Network proxy.
 Uses the OS packet filtering layer otherwise forwards the traffic itself

+          - Cluster IP

+          - Node Port

+          - Load Balancer
 - **container runtime**: Responsible for running containers.
 Supports Docker, containerd, CRI-O